Food Safety

 Boot Covers Prove to be Useful Swabbing Tool for Environmental Monitoring

 One L. monocytogenes-positive sample was collected from boot covers worn by personnel walking through pre-harvest, harvest, and post-harvest zones, demonstrating the effectiveness of using boot covers as a swab tool to evaluate cleaning and sanitation.
-The presence of L. monocytogenes on boot covers, despite no direct contact with the crop, highlights the potential for cross-contamination between operational areas.
+The presence of L. monocytogenes on boot covers, despite having no direct contact with the crop, highlights the potential for cross-contamination between operational areas.

 Looking for quick answers on food safety topics?